Master of Arts – Interdisciplinary Studies

 *This is a tentative list of courses.

-Online registrations open February 14 for program students and March 1 for non-program students.
-The spring grouped-study course registration deadline for all students is April 10 or earlier if the course becomes full.
+Online registrations open October 15 for program students and November 1 for non-program students.
+The registration deadline for all students is December 10, or earlier, if the course becomes full.

 *To meet full-time status, individualized study courses with start dates of September 1, January 1, or May 1, are four-month terms.
 Those students who need to meet full-time status guidelines are encouraged to register for those start dates.